-My series on interesting stuff I’ve found online (previous installment here) will evolve over time, and as another step in that evolution I’ve decided to experiment with making it monthly (with publication in the final week of each month).
+My series on interesting stuff from the Internet will evolve over time, and this time I’ve decided to experiment with making it monthly.
 This will mean more time between installments but more meat each time.

 - The world’s oldest footprints.